 Understanding & Taking Care of Your Septic System

 A leach field is usually two or more trenches or a bed configuration to which the liquid waste from the septic tank flows.
 Soil acts as a purifier as the waste naturally percolates down through the soil.
-If the solid waste from the septic tank is not removed periodically and it moves into the leach bed it will eventually “seal up” the sides and bottom of the leach bed with biomaterial.
-Liquids that normally leach from the septic tank cannot percolate into the ground any longer, and therefore has nowhere else to go but up to the surface.
+If the solid waste from the septic tank is not removed periodically and it moves into the leach bed it will eventually “seal up” the sides and bottom of the leach bed with bio-material.
+At that point, liquids that normally leach from the septic tank cannot percolate into the ground any longer, and therefore have nowhere else to go but up to the surface.

 Determining how often maintenance should be performed on your septic system is based on the usage.
 The size of your family plays an important factor in determining when and how often you should have your septic tank cleaned.
 Normally for a family of four, every 3 years is the standard.
 Remember: It’s the responsibility of the home owner to dig up the septic tank lids prior to the septic cleaning.